Coridyn/ts-sourcemap/README.md

 $ npm run build
 ```

-Then check the sourcemap in the visualizer: http://sokra.github.io/source-map-visualization/
+Then check the `build/TestEmitter.js` and `build/TestEmitter.js.map` sourcemap in the visualizer: http://sokra.github.io/source-map-visualization/